-High Distinction (80% - 100%) Distinction (70% - 79%) Credit (60% - 69%) Pass (50% - 59%) Fail (<50%) by asking highly relevant questions and making highly thoughtful observations1. questions that are related but may not be highly relevant, and/or making thoughtful observations. contributions by asking questions or making related observations. contributions through responses. demonstrate understanding of their contributions.
+High Distinction (80% - 100%) Distinction (70% - 79%) Credit (60% - 69%) Pass (50% - 59%) Fail (<50%) asking highly relevant questions and making highly thoughtful observations 1 . understanding of their contributions by asking questions that are related but may not be highly relevant, and demonstrates acceptable level of understanding of their contributions by asking questions or making related observations. shows evidence of listening when fellow students speak and shows some, but not thorough, understanding of their contributions through responses. students when they speak, or student listens but does not demonstrate understanding of their contributions.

-On-line Discussion Board Participation
+On-line Discussion Board Participation and Contribution

-High Distinction (80% - 100%) Distinction (70% - 79%) Credit (60% - 69%) Pass (50% - 59%) Fail (<50%) Quality of student contribution Student contribution is always completely relevant to the topic, is highly constructive and thoughtful, uses correct terminology and provides new insights into the topic.
-Student contribution is highly relevant to the topic, is mostly constructive and thoughtful with only minor lapses, and uses correct terminology.
-Student input is relevant to the topic, shows some evidence of constructive and thoughtful contributions and uses correct terminology.
-Student input is relevant to the topic and adds value to the discussions but lacks thoughtfulness and has inadequacy in the use of terminology.
-Student input is not relevant to the topic or does not add value to the discussions.
-Frequency of participation Student posts on the discussion board their contributions every Student posts on the discussion board their contributions between Student posts on the discussion board their contributions between Student posts on the discussion board their contributions between Student posts their contributions
+High Distinction (80% - 100%) Distinction (70% - 79%) Credit (60% - 69%) Pass (50% - 59%) Fail (<50%) Quality of student contribution Student contribution is always completely relevant to the topic, is highly constructive and thoughtful, uses correct terminology and provides new insights Student contribution is highly relevant to the topic, is mostly constructive and thoughtful with only minor lapses, and uses correct Student input is relevant to the topic, shows some evidence of constructive and thoughtful contributions and Student input is relevant to the topic and adds value to the discussions but lacks thoughtfulness and has inadequacy in the use of Student input is not relevant to the topic or does not add value to the discussions.

-1 In order to manage time (and to avoid a few students dominating classroom discussions), the lecturer may plan ahead and pre-allocate to each student sessions where they would be expected to ask questions on fellow students' contributions
+^{1 1} In order to manage time (and to avoid a few students dominating classroom discussions), the lecturer may plan ahead and pre-allocate to each student sessions where they would be expected to ask questions on fellow students' contributions

 Warning: uncontrolled when printed.

-Original Issue: 23 March 2020
+Original Issue:

-Drafted by Heads of Schools 12 March 2020
+Drafted by Heads of Schools

-Revised and Approved by the Executive Dean (ED) & Chair T&L: 19 March 2020
+Revised and Approved by the Executive Dean (ED) & Chair T&L:

-Current version 19 March 2020
+Current version

-Date of review extend by EMC 13 June 2023

-Review Date: 31 March 2024
+Review Date:

-Page 3 of 4